apache/apisix/docs/en/latest/upgrade-guide-from-2.15.x-to-3.0.0.md

         my_dict: 1m
   ```

-  * Removed `etcd.health_check_retry` and replaced with `deployment.etcd.startup_retry`, this config item is used to configure the number of retries when APISIX starts to connect to etcd.
-If you have this config item in `conf/config.yaml` like:
+  * Removed `etcd.health_check_retry` and replaced with `deployment.etcd.startup_retry`, this configuration is used to configure the number of retries when APISIX starts to connect to etcd.
+If you have this configuration in `conf/config.yaml` like:

   ```yaml
   etcd: